joes3029/letter-lighting/README.md

 ![ESP8266 in place](20230620-214913.jpg)

+You can use the built-in micro USB connector, though these connectors are liable to detach from the board or the USB cable might fall out.
+I cut open my USB cable, found the 5V and Gnd wires, and used these directly on the board instead.

 I connected each letter up, making sure to keep a common ground.
 I overspecced on my connecting cable, which ended up being a bit stiff and difficult to comfortably fit the way I wanted (see [Power Considerations](#power-considerations)).
 With some patience, I was able to get each letter connected and working as expected.
-The letters I used had small mounting holes that were ideal for running the wires inside each letter.
+The letters I used had small mounting holes in the back that were ideal for running the wires inside each letter.

 By soldering the wires onto the switch and battery connector, it's possible to have the switch on the back work to switch off lights manually if needed.

 My order of cable connectors didn't arrive in time, so I made do without as I don't plan on moving this sign.
-The right cable to connect the letters and actual connectors for each letter could be a big quality of life improvement.
+The right cable to connect the letters and actual connectors for each letter are definitely recommended!

 ![Applying spraypaint](20230621-153329.jpg)